frequency-chain/frequency/designdocs/provider_boosting_economic_model.md

 * The exact formula for calculating rewards is determined in advance and used in the implementation of this design.

 ## Economic Model
-By "economic model" we mean the formulas and inputs used to manage Provider Boost rewards to achieve the goals of decentralization, economic stabiilty, and sustainability.
+"Economic model" means the formulas and inputs used to manage Provider Boost rewards to achieve the goals of decentralization, economic stabiilty, and sustainability.

 ## Goals
 To specify the following: